-The SteelSeries Arctis Pro wraps excellent sound quality, comfortable design, and a list of audio features, all packed into an expertly built wireless headset.
+The SteelSeries Arctis Pro wraps excellent sound quality, a comfortable design, and a list of audio features, all packed into an expertly built wireless headset.

-This particular wireless gaming headset is unapologetically simple in design, shooting for an ergonomic shape over sharp angles and rigid shapes like the ASTRO Gaming A50 headset.
+This particular wireless gaming headset is unapologetically simple in design, shooting for an ergonomic shape over sharp angles and rigid shapes like the ASTRO Gaming A50 with Xbox adapter headset.
 In fact, the SteelSeries Arctis Pro Wireless changed very little in terms of design from previous Arctis headsets, specifically the Arctis 7.